 Examples of the extra expenses that you might want to consider when planning your budget are; legal fees: this is usually 5% of the cost of the Land; Agency fees are also around 5% of the price of the land; survey plan: depending on your choice of Location, the cost of putting up a fence to secure your land after purchase (you don’t want to leave it bare); and also the cost of getting all other required documents such as Certificate of Occupancy (C of O),

 Governor’s consent, etc. from the government.
 These are some of the extra costs you want to add to your budget from the onset to avoid a financial headache when buying a land or house.

 If you intend to buy a property, you need to ensure that it is in a location where you can be for a very long time.
 However, there is more to just buying Real Estate.
 Before making a purchase, many things are considered, one of which is choosing the perfect location for your property.
 Location plays a vital role in the overall value of the land.
 The price of Real Estate might be sold depending on many factors, and one of those factors is the Location.

 The price of Real Estate in Abuja would be different from that of Real Estate in Ogun State.
 Another thing to consider when choosing the Location of Real Estate is the potential growth of the area and the neighborhood’s safety.

 This is another thing you need to know if you intend on purchasing land.
-You might have heard various terms like plots, acres, hectares, and start thinking, what does it mean!
+You might have heard various terms like plots, acres, and hectares, and start thinking, what does it mean?
 They are different land sizes and play a vital role in the prices of land or house.

-You have to familiarize yourself with the sizes of land and the way they are priced.
+You have to familiarize yourself with the sizes of the land and the way they are priced.